 You can register for an activity on behalf of a group and thus ensure the joint experience.
 We recommend all volunteers to have their own active user in the app so that they could enjoy the full experience.
 However, if some members of the group choose not to download the app, a representative of the group can register them for the activity.

-Volunteers do not pay to use the app, but farmers pay a matching fee for each volunteer who has registered and arrived an activity.
+Volunteers do not pay to use the app, but farmers pay subscription fee for using the system.

 SunDo farmers are farmers from all over the country who appreciate the benefits of working with volunteers and committed to provide them with a unique experience.
 You can learn about the farmers’ farms and the past activities they hosted through their personal profile.